Algarve-Tourist.com

 The monthly rainfall and number of wet days

-Before planning your beach holiday in Albufeira, it's helpful to understand how beach-friendly the climate is throughout the year.
-We define a "beach day" as one with at least 3 consecutive hours of full sunshine and temperatures exceeding 23°C (73°F) during this period—conditions that most visitors would consider enjoyable for a day on the beach.
+Before planning your holiday to Albufeira, it's helpful to understand how beach-friendly the climate is throughout the year.
+Not every sunny day is a beach day.
+I class a "beach day" as one with at least three consecutive hours of full sunshine (minimal cloud cover) and temperatures exceeding 22°C (73°F).

 Summer provides the most reliable beach weather, with nearly every day in July and August suitable for visiting the beach.
-In contrast, the winter months of December through February rarely offer conditions that meet our beach day criteria, with temperatures typically remaining below the 23°C threshold even on sunny days.
+In contrast, the winter months of December through February rarely qualify as beach days, with temperatures typically remaining below the 22°C threshold even on sunny days.

-The following chart illustrates the average number of beach days you can expect for each month in Albufeira:
+The following chart shows the average number of beach days for each month in Albufeira.

-The winter months (December through March) see the coldest waters, typically ranging between 14-16°C (57-61°F).
+Winter months (December through March) see the coldest waters, typically ranging between 15°C (59°F).
+I’ve tried swimming on a sunny day in March and let me tell you the sea felt so cold!
 Spring brings gradual warming, with April averaging 17°C (63°F) and May reaching about 18°C (64°F).
-By summer, the ocean becomes more inviting with the warmest temperatures in August and September, peaking at 22°C (72°F).

 The Strip, at the centre of the New Town, becomes hectic every night with crowded bars and packed nightclubs staying open until sunrise.
 This lively environment may not be suitable for families, who tend to gravitate eastwards toward the more relaxed Santa Eulália side of town.